tutorgen/hpit_services/README.md

 Now, seed the database with this command:

-`python manager.py syncdb`
+`python manage.py syncdb`

+Optionally index the MongoDB for faster performance with this command:

+`python manage.py indexdb`

 And run the tests:

-`python manager.py test`
+`python manage.py test`

 Assuming everything passed, you should then run:

-`python manager.py start`
+`python manage.py debug`

-And browse to http://127.0.0.1:800 , where you should see a welcome page.
+And browse to http://127.0.0.1:8000 , where you should see a welcome page.

 If you run into problems, check the section [Common Hangups](#GSCommonHangupsToc)